fxrcode/Udacity-CloudDev-RefactorMicroserviceK8s/readme.md

 # Project 3: refactor monolith to microservice

+## steps
+* refactor monolith into microservices since users vs feed are clean separated domains.
+They each go into their corresponding nodejs project.
+* dockerize frontend, reverse-proxy, users, and feed.
+* time to verify.
+* 1st, I used docker-compose to test, since its required in CI/CD Travis, and it's easy to test.
+* 2nd, I setup k8s deployment, service, configMap, secret for AWS EKS setup.
+* one thing to be emphasize is LoadBalancer Ingress endpoint of frontend vs reverse-proxy.
+  * since users/feed are internal pod, their API can only be exposed by reverse-proxy which is LoadBalancer type.
+After reverse-proxy-svc is up, I need to get its Ingress endpoint, and set it to frontend's environemnt.ts file, and rebuild image -> push to docker-hub, and have k8s to launch frontend.
+  * config.url is used by feed & users to CORS requests from frontend.
+Therefore it need to updated dynamically after frontend-svc is up, and we get frontend's LoadBalancer Ingress.
+Then we can re-apply the configMap.yaml, and use kubectl delete pod to have k8s re-schedule a new feed/users pod to consume the configmap's new config.url.
+* Really appreciate Emil M's help in knowledge forum!

 ## eks
 * eksctl didn't cleanup all resources last time: eks-cluster-demo stack (cloudformation), and eksctl-Demo-cluster/NATGateway (NAT),, etc.
     * I tried to delete the stack, but it failed in deleting: `The vpc 'vpc-07991844397cbdef0' has dependencies and cannot be deleted.
 (Service: AmazonEC2; Status Code: 400; Error Code: DependencyViolation; Request ID: d6566527-86bc-4000-baac-d98ada442ffe; Proxy: null)`